mrevanngo/LOL-statistical-analysis/README.md

 Based on the p-value from the permutation test:

-- If p-value < 0.05: We reject the null hypothesis and conclude the model has significantly different precision between regions, indicating potential unfairness.
+- P-value: 0.6510
-- If p-value ≥ 0.05: We fail to reject the null hypothesis and conclude there is no significant difference in precision, suggesting the model is fair across regions.
+- We fail to reject the null hypothesis and conclude there is no significant difference in precision, suggesting the model is fair across regions.

 ### Implications

 If the model is **fair**, it can be trusted equally for predictions on both Eastern and Western league games.

-If the model is **unfair**, this could indicate:
-- Training data imbalance between regions
-- Different gameplay patterns that the model captures differently
-- Need for region-specific models or additional features

 Understanding model fairness is crucial for ensuring that stakeholders from different regions receive equally reliable predictions.